Riad Salameh: Lebanon's central bank

 After the end of the civil war, Hariri became the prime minister and appointed Salameh as the governor of Lebanon's central bank.
 He took office on 1 August 1993, and was subsequently reappointed for four consecutive terms in 1999, 2005, 2011 and 2017.

 Salameh chairs the BDL Central Council, the Higher Banking Commission, the AML/CFT Special Investigation Commission and the Capital Markets Authority.

 He is a member of the board of governors at the International Monetary Fund (IMF) and at the Arab Monetary Fund (AMF).
-In 2012, he chaired the annual meetings of the International Monetary Fund (IMF) and the World Bank Group in Tokyo.
+In October 2012 he chaired the Boards of Governors of the IMF and the World Bank Group at their Annual Meetings in Tokyo, presiding over the plenary and delivering the opening address on 12 October 2012.

-On 1 July 2013, Salameh began a two-year term to co-chair the Financial Stability Board (FSB) Regional Advisory Group for the Middle East and North Africa.
+On 1 July 2013 Salameh began a two-year term, ending on 30 June 2015, as non-member co-chair of the Financial Stability Board (FSB) Regional Consultative Group for the Middle East and North Africa.
 He was chairman of the board of governors of the AMF in 2013.